ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 | Flow             |      0.75 |
 | Background       |      1.00 |

+6.2. **Evaluation process:**
-6.1.
-Judges will score each entry on a 10-point scale for each criterion.
+- Judges will score each entry on a 10-point scale for each criterion.

-6.2.
-Each criterion score will be multiplied by its respective weighting factor.
+- Each criterion score will be multiplied by its respective weighting factor.

-6.3.
-The weighted scores will be summed to generate a raw score.
+- The weighted scores will be summed to generate a raw score.

-6.4.
-The raw score will be multiplied by a Normalization Coefficient to scale the final score to a 100-point system.
+- The raw score will be multiplied by a Normalization Coefficient to scale the final score to a 100-point system.

-6.5.
-The final score for an entry will be determined by calculating the arithmetic mean of the normalized scores from all judges.
+- The final score for an entry will be determined by calculating the arithmetic mean of the normalized scores from all judges.

 ## 7. Verification & Penalties